superruzafa/visual-scala-reference/_functions/lastOption.md

 }
 ~~~

-`lastOption` returns the last element of this collection wrapped with `Some`.
+`lastOption` returns the last element of this collection, wrapped with `Some`.

 <figure class="diagram">
   <img src="images/lastOption.1.svg" alt="lastOption function">